vaibhavjain-in/s3fs/README.txt

 AWS SDK for PHP. eAccelerator will corrupt the configuration settings for the SDK's s3 client object, causing a variety of different exceptions to be thrown.
-If your server uses eAccelerator, it is highly recommended that you replace it with a different opcode cache plugin, as development on eAccelerator ended over 2 years ago.
+If your server uses eAccelerator, it is highly recommended that you replace it with a different opcode cache plugin, as its development was abandoned several years ago.

 ======================
 == Acknowledgements ==